Yukun-Huang/Degradation-Invariant-ReID-pytorch/README.md

 ```

 ## Model
 Trained model are provided.
-You may download it from [Google Drive](https://drive.google.com/drive/folders/1anHkFyEJaQWRsbkmVFjZX9y71zzb7rCs?usp=sharing).

-You may download it and move `outputs` folder to your project's root directory.
+You may download it from [Google Drive](https://drive.google.com/drive/folders/1anHkFyEJaQWRsbkmVFjZX9y71zzb7rCs?usp=sharing), then move the `outputs` folder to your project's root directory.

 ## Dependencies
 * Python 3.8